How to Complete the Common App Honors Section – 2026

 Should I list National Honor Society or Cum Laude Society?

-Side note: for some reason, approximately 97.2% of members believe the name of the organization in the “National Honors Society.”
+Side note: for some reason, approximately 97.2% of members believe the name of the organization is the “National Honors Society.”
 If including on your Common App, cut the extra “s” and write it correctly as “National Honor Society.”

-You have 100 characters to list and describe your award which can feel like either a cruel joke or a MacGyveresque-level exercise in doing a lot with a little.
-Fortunately, if you captured a prize from a widely-recognized organization like the American Mathematics Competitions, Model UN, or National Spanish Exam, then you don’t have to explain the nature of the organization/competition, only your level of performance (i.e. Bronze, third-place, etc.).
+You have 100 characters to list and describe your award, which can feel like either a cruel joke or a MacGyveresque-level exercise in doing a lot with a little.
+Fortunately, if you captured a prize from a widely-recognized organization like the American Mathematics Competitions, Model UN, or National Spanish Exam, then you don’t have to explain the nature of the organization/competition, only your level of performance (i.e., Bronze, third-place, etc.).
 However, if the award is regional/specific to your high school, definitely include a brief explanation.

-Too often we see students list an award like this:
+Too often, we see students list an award like this:

 Winner, Dr. Martin Van Nostrand Award